 Consultations with the Pennsylvania Fish and Boat Commission (PFBC) and the NJDEP Division of Fish and Wildlife were initiated concurrently with NOAA Fisheries and USFWS consultation.
 PFBC provided information that indicated bog turtle, timber rattlesnake (Crotalus horridus), and several state-listed fish and freshwater mussel species are known to be present in portions of the project area.
 The freshwater mussel and fish species may be in portions of the Middle Delaware River and adjacent drainages within proposed alternative alignments; however, no details on specific species of fish or freshwater mussels were provided.
-Information on special-status aquatic species that may be present along the alternative alignments in Pennsylvania was developed from county lists provided on the Pennsylvania Natural

-Heritage Program (PNHP) website.
-PADCNR responded with a letter listing a total of 16 plant species and four natural communities (PADCNR 2010b).
+Information on special-status aquatic species that may be present along the alternative alignments in Pennsylvania was developed from county lists provided on the Pennsylvania Natural Heritage Program (PNHP) website.
+The Pennsylvania Department of Conservation and National Resources (PADCNR) responded with a letter listing a total of 16 plant species and four natural communities (PADCNR 2010b).